The New Paradigm of Visual Interaction in the Age of AI

 AI Pin

-The Ai Pin launched by Humane is a pioneer in this field.
-This product is magnetically attached to clothing and has no screen, being controlled by voice and a small touch surface.
-It has a laser that can project images onto your palm, and a camera that can recognize gestures for switching operations.
+The Ai Pin launched by Humane is considered a pioneer.
+This product magnetically clips onto clothing.
+It has no screen and is controlled via voice and a small touch surface.
+It includes a laser that can project images onto your palm, and it also has a camera that recognizes gestures for switching operations and other tasks.

-Its current and future possible functions: laser projection display, gesture and voice interaction, AI assistant, real-time translation, health monitoring, music playback, message reminders, etc.
+Its current and potential future supported functions include: laser projection display, gesture and voice interaction, AI assistant, real-time translation, health monitoring, music playback, message alerts, etc.

 Rabbit

-Its current and future possible functions: understand and execute operations (hailing a taxi, ordering food, playing music), real-time translation, teaching mode, etc. You can view a review video.
+Its current and potential future supported functions include: understanding and executing actions (hailing a taxi, ordering food, playing music), real-time translation, teaching mode, etc. You can watch the review video.

 Dot

-Dot is a chat application on iOS that allows users to send text, voice memos, images, and PDF files.
-It can also search the web for you.
-Currently, Dot communicates through text and aims to be an always-available companion.
-Unlike most AI conversations, Dot remembers what you've said before and hardly forgets anything.
+Dot is a chat application on iOS that allows users to send text, voice memos, images, and PDF files, and it can also search the web for you.
+Currently, Dot communicates via text and aims to be an ever-present companion.
+Unlike most AI conversations, Dot can remember what you've said before and rarely forgets anything.

 Amazon Lex

-Amazon Lex V2 is a service provided by AWS that allows developers to build conversational interfaces for applications, supporting voice and text input.
-Users can interact using natural language, such as placing orders.
-In addition, Lex V2 can be integrated with web elements (buttons, selection boxes, etc.) to solve user problems or help them complete specific tasks through Semi-Guided Conversations.
+Amazon Lex V2 is a service provided by AWS that allows developers to build conversational interfaces for applications, supporting both voice and text input.
+Users can interact using natural language, for example, placing orders.
+Furthermore, Lex V2 can be integrated with web elements (buttons, selection boxes, etc.) to solve user problems or help them complete specific tasks through Semi-Guided Conversations.

 Summary

-The examples given are not necessarily representative, but they can simply show the overall trend:
+The examples provided may not be exhaustive, but they offer a simple view of the overall trend:

-- The hardware carrier has changed.
-In addition to mobile phones and computers, people are also trying to present content on more portable devices, such as necklaces, badges, and pagers.
+- The hardware carriers are changing.
+In addition to mobile phones and computers, people are also attempting to present content on more portable devices, such as necklaces, badges, and pagers.

-- The presentation of visual images is more diversified, such as projection and laser display.
-Due to size limitations, the main forms are text, simple charts, and button information.
+- The ways visual images are presented are becoming more diverse, such as projection and laser displays.
+Due to size limitations, the primary forms of information presentation are text, simple charts, and button details.

-- Natural language interaction will be used more and more widely.
+- Natural language interaction will be used more widely.

 My Thoughts